By early 2024, the sales team was promising things the system couldn't deliver.

 The BackOffice became the engine room

 We had two BackOffices running in parallel: the "old BKO" (legacy, handling historical flows) and the "new BKO" (built from scratch for the new business model).
-Both consumed the same backend, but the New BKO interface was designed to be instructive.the same backend, but the New BKO interface was designed to be instructive.
+By the way, BKO is short for BackOffice.
+Both consumed the same backend, but the New BKO interface was designed to be instructive.

-You know those moments in software where you click "Save" and hope nothing breaks?
-We wanted the opposite.
-We wanted the interface to show you the impact before you confirm any action.
+You know those moments in software where you click "Save" (floppy disk, anyone?) and pray nothing breaks?
+We wanted the exact opposite.
+We wanted the interface to show you the impact before you confirm any action, going hand in hand with the user.

 Examples: